radiantone/entangle/README.md

 ### IMPORTANT NOTES!

 Please keep in mind that Entangle is *in development* and is classified as `Pre-Alpha`.
 Some of the functionality shown here is incomplete.
 If you clone this repo and want to experiment be sure to update often as things break, improve, get fixed etc. quite frequently.
 The `main` branch will always contain the most current release.
-All development for the next version is done on that branch (e.g. 0.1.4).
-If you want the current development version, look for the latest semantic version numbered branch.
+All development for the next version is done on a release specific branch (e.g. 0.1.14).
+If you want the current development version, look for the latest numbered branch.

 ## Installation